 How Long Does Zapain Take to Work?

-Does Zapain Make You Sleep?
+Does Zapain Make You Sleepy?

-Is zapain the Same as Paracetamol?
+Is Zapain the Same as Paracetamol?

 What Are the Side Effects of Zapain?